One “40B” Project Approved, One Pending

 In May 2023, recalculation of the Subsidized Housing Index (based on 2020 Census results) showed that Concord fell below the threshold of 10% affordable units.
 Almost immediately, developers filed a proposal with Mass Housing (the responsible State agency) for a multifamily project at 320 Baker Avenue, to be called NOVO Riverside Commons.
 This is a “40B development,” which would be built under a section of State housing law permitting developers to override local zoning if a municipality falls below the 10% affordable housing threshold.

 The site is on the edge of the large Baker Avenue office complex, abutting a small pond and the railroad tracks.
 The site is an appropriate one for multi-family housing, within walking distance of the West Concord train station once a bridge is built across the Assabet River.
-In a letter to Mass Housing, the Foundation indicated qualified support for the proposal.
 The Riverside Commons project provides 51 affordable units, Importantly, Riverside Commons helps meet Concord’s climate goals because it will be “all electric.”
 Creation of the affordable housing units is a major step forward in Concord’s Housing Production Plan.

 The other units would be market rate, but within reach of many households who cannot afford to buy a home in Concord.
-The State approved Riverside Commons as a qualifying project.
-In April, the Zoning Board of Appeals issued a comprehensive permit for the project, which has now been added to the Town’s subsidized housing inventory, taking the percentage of affordable units over 12%.
-The final permit included a number of suggestions made by the Foundation and Town officials to improve the visual impact of the building, lessen traffic problems, and make use of parking spaces at the office park to reduce the number of new spaces required for the project.
+In April 2024, the Zoning Board of Appeals issued a comprehensive permit for the project, which has now been added to the Town’s subsidized housing inventory, taking the percentage of affordable units over 12%.
+The developer has decided not to build a proposed multi-story garage for the office complex, and will share some of the office parking spaces with the new housing development.
+The developer is seeking permits for these changes from the Natural Resources Commission and the Zoning Board of Appeals, and hopes to begin construction late in the first quarter or early in the seconds quarter of 2025.

 A second 40B application was filed in the fall of 2023 for the current site of Camp Thoreau.
 After reviewing the site and proposal, the Foundation recommended that the project not receive State support.
 The location puts a large number of additional homes close to the largest existing multi family housing project in town (The Prescott) and over two miles from West Concord center—-clearly contrary to the intent of transit oriented development spurred by the MBTA zoning law.
 The development does not appear to be fossil fuel free, would require major alterations in land forms, and would create substantial additional traffic and vehicle pollution along Rte.
-62. Based on comments by the Planning Board and town staff, the Select Board submitted a similar recommendation to the State.
+62. Based on comments by the Planning Board and Town staff, the Select Board submitted a similar recommendation to the State.
 However, the State allowed the project to proceed in December.
-The developer is responding to concerns about septic, drainage and placement of the entrance road.
-The deadline for decision by the Zoning Board of Appeals has been delayed to October 2024
+The developer has responded to concerns about septic, drainage and placement of the entrance road, but is also proposing an increase in the number of units in the complex.
+The Zoning Board of Appeals has scheduled discussion of the revised proposal for October 30 .

 Legislative Developments

 Special Town Meeting in January 2023 reauthorized the real estate transfer fee, changing the previously approved language to exempt the amount of sales below $1,000,000.
 Our legislators (Sen. Barrett, Reps.
 Cataldo and Gentile) promptly filed home rule petitions to obtain Legislative approval for the transfer fee and a previously approved building permit surcharge for affordable housing.
-Home rule petitions have now been filed for other jurisdictions that have approved a transfer fee, including Amherst, Arlington,Boston, Chatham, Martha’s Vineyard, Nantucket, Provincetown, Truro and Wellfleet.
+Other cities and towns that have approved a transfer fee include Amherst, Arlington,Boston, Chatham, Martha’s Vineyard, Nantucket, Provincetown, Truro and Wellfleet.
 Boston, Cambridge and Somerville

-A bill that would permit any municipality in the State to adopt a real estate transfer fee under certain conditions was again submitted by Senator Comerford and Representative Connolly.
+A bill that would permit any municipality in the State to adopt a real estate transfer fee under certain conditions was submitted by Senator Comerford and Representative Connolly.
 (S .1771/H.2747).
-The Concord transfer fee could be implemented as written if this bill passes.
-Sen. Barrett and Reps.
-Gentile and Cataldo have co-sponsored the bill.
-With the housing affordability crisis reaching emergency levels on the islands, Sen Cyr has filed a separate bill (S. 1786) that would permit transfer fees under somewhat different circumstances.
+The Concord transfer fee could be implemented as written if this bill had passed.

-In October, Governor Healey submitted a multi-faceted housing bond bill (H.4138) designed to greatly stimulate housing production in Massachusetts.
-In addition to bonding authority for a variety of housing investments, the bill contains important policy provisions——-including authorization for communities to adopt a real estate transfer fee for affordable housing.
-The language in the legislation would permit Concord to implement the transfer fee as approved by Town meeting.
-A recently issued analysis of real estate sales data confirms that Concord can expect to realize $2 million per year or more from the transfer fee.
-The Foundation submitted a strong letter of support for the January hearing before the Housing Committee.
-Concord housing agencies and the Select Board submitted support letters as well.
-Community, religious and business organizations spoke in favor, Only the real estate industry provided significant testimony against the bill, citing a questionably relevant study of the implementation of a transfer fee in the city of Toronto during the 2008 “housing crash.”
+In October 2023, Governor Healey submitted a multi-faceted housing bond bill designed to greatly stimulate housing production in Massachusetts.
+The bill contained important policy provisions——-including authorization for communities to adopt a real estate transfer fee .
+Analysis of real estate sales data confirmed that Concord can expect to realize $2 million per year or more from its transfer fee.
+The Foundation, Concord housing agencies and the Select Board submitted support letters.
+Community, religious and business organizations spoke in favor, Only the real estate industry provided significant testimony against the bill, citing a questionably relevant study of the implementation of a transfer fee in the city of Toronto during the 2008 “housing crash.

 Five Year Housing Production Plan Accepted by Select Board